Updated: July 11, 2024

 • Can afford monthly payments but cannot pay off the entire tax liability before the collection expiration date.

-• Have filed all past tax returns.
+• Have filed all past tax returns for the past six (6) years.

 • Are not in bankruptcy.